hemilpanchiwala/Hindsight-Experience-Replay/README.md

 # Hindsight-Experience-Replay

-This repository provides the Pytorch implementation of Hindsight Experience Replay on Deep Q Network and Deep Deterministic Policy Gradient.
+This repository provides the Pytorch implementation of Hindsight Experience Replay on Deep Q Network and Deep Deterministic Policy Gradient algorithms.

 Link to the paper: https://arxiv.org/pdf/1707.01495.pdf